A shelter for chameleon will ever be completed without adding some plants.

 - Its large feather-like leaves can collect water for the pet.
 You must hang the plant through a hanging basket in a place easy to reach by the pet.

 - It cleanses the indoor air by removing toxins around.
-The fern also has positive effects on your mood, like reducing stress after a long tiring day.
+The fern also positively affects your mood, like reducing stress after a long tiring day.

-- A yucca plant is in between a dragon tree and an acorn plant in appearance.
+- A yucca plant is between a dragon tree and an acorn plant in appearance.
 If you are torn between the two plants, you can choose a yucca plant.
-Consider buying a more mature piece online for this plant grows slowly.
+Consider buying a more mature piece online, for this plant grows slowly.

 - It includes a long-lived planter that is durable enough to hold the plant.
-The company does not allow the shipping of products in cold areas for reasons.
+The company does not allow the shipping of products in cold areas.

-- They are not picky to soil used, but still make it organic for safety.
+- They are not picky to soil used but still make it organic for safety.
 Keep the soil well-drained to protect the root of the plant.
-Yucca plant is drought-resistant, and so watering could be done once a week only.
+Yucca plant is drought-resistant, so watering could only be done once a week.
 Hold back the watering process during winter.

-- Expose the plant on a partial light condition and not directly to a heat lamp.
-It may cause harm to the plant when too much exposure to light happens.
+- Expose the plant in a partial light condition and not directly to a heat lamp.
+It may cause harm the plant when too much exposure to light happens.

 - A good liquid fertilizer may help to grow yucca plants even faster.
 It will provide a better hiding place for chameleons.

-- There are plant keepers who have no sufficient time in taking care of plants.
+- Plant keepers have no sufficient time to take care of plants.
 Aspidistra plant is a good choice for them.
 You can generally neglect to provide the plant its needs without harming it.
 It can still live perfectly even with less given attention.

 - It has long and tough leathery leaves that are perfect for hiding.
 They can live well in low light conditions.
 Even when heat and dust hit the plant, it can still grow normally.
 Those factors do not affect its growth.